kmansoo/luna/README.md

 There are nothings to build dependency libraries.
 If you don't need to use cURL, Mbedtls or MQTT, you have to turn off options for their in CMakeLists.txt.

+Before starting build, you have to install the OpenSSL into your system.
+And set 'OPENSSL_ROOT_DIR' environment variable.

+CMake will find the OpenSSL package using that 'OPENSSL_ROOT_DIR'.

 ## STEP2: How to build Luna
 ### Linux & OS X
 ```bash